signalfx/integrations/aws-lambda/README.md

 ### DESCRIPTION

+SignalFx enables you to monitor the health and performance of your Lambda functions via metrics on total invocations, errors, durations and more.
+In addition, you can easily send custom application or business metrics from within your Lambda functions.

-If you have enabled the SignalFx Amazon Web Services integration and are syncing Cloudwatch metrics, metrics related to Lambda functions will automatically be available to view, as shown in [Importing Lambda Metadata](https://docs.signalfx.com/en/latest/integrations/aws-info.html#lambda-metadata).
+- If you have enabled the SignalFx Amazon Web Services integration and are syncing Cloudwatch metrics, [those metrics](https://docs.signalfx.com/en/latest/integrations/aws-info.html#lambda-metadata) will automatically be available to view.

-You can use one of our wrappers (discussed below) to monitor your functions.
-If you use a wrapper, in addition to viewing the standard metrics our wrappers make available, you can send in custom metrics to monitor apps running inside the Lambda.
+-  You can use one of our language-specific wrappers to monitor your functions.
+Using a wrapper lets you see invocations, errors and durations for your functions in real time, and also provides insight into whether a given function is being impacted by cold starts.

+   The wrapper is also a way for you to send in custom application or business metrics from within a Lambda function, analogous to what you can do with our client libraries for code running in non-Lambda environments.

 #### FEATURES